pengfeng/ask.py/README.md

 Options:
   -q, --query TEXT                Query to search
+  -i, --input-mode [search|local]
+                                  Input mode for the query, default is search.
+                                  When using local, files under 'data' folder will be used as input.
   -o, --output-mode [answer|extract]
                                   Output mode for the answer, default is a simple answer